 Who is this for: Scraper API is a tool for developers building web scrapers, it handles proxies, browsers, and CAPTCHAs so developers can get the raw HTML from any website with a simple API call.

-Who is this for: Parsehub is an incredibly powerful tool for building web scrapers without coding.
-It is used by analysts, journalists, data scientists, and everyone in between.
+Who is this for: Octoparse is an incredibly powerful tool for building web scrapers without coding.
+It is used for price monitoring, lead generation, marketing, and research.

 Why you should use it: Parsehub is dead simple to use, you can build web scrapers simply by clicking on the data that you want.
 It then exports the data in JSON or Excel format.
 It has many handy features such as automatic IP rotation, allowing scraping behind login walls, going through dropdowns and tabs, getting data from tables and maps, and much much more.
 In addition, it has a generous free tier, allowing users to scrape up to 200 pages of data in just 40 minutes!